<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

 • Have translational potential to improve patient outcomes.

-4. Are the PI and team qualified and appropriately experienced?
-Do collaborative teams have complementary expertise and sound leadership
+• Investigators.
+Are the PI and team qualified and appropriately experienced?
+Do collaborative teams have complementary expertise and sound leadership?

-SAB members will score these sections using the NIH 1–9 scale, with 1 being the highest score (exceptional) and 9 the lowest (poor).
+SAB members will score these sections using a scale of 1-9, with 1 being the highest score (exceptional) and 9 the lowest (poor).
 This standardized scoring system allows reviewers to assess the overall impact and quality of each proposal.

 Additional Review Considerations (unscored criteria)